 Currently, there are four global navigation satellite systems (GNSS) available: GPS, Glonass, Beidou and Galileo.
-These satellites can be used directly but accuracy is greatly improved when using orbit, clock and UPD correction signals.
-Fugro Satellite Positioning operates a worldwide network of more than 100 GNSS reference stations capable of tracking GPS/Glonass/Beidou and Galileo.
-This network is used to calculate precise satellite orbit and clock corrections of all four constellations in real time for hydrographic applications.
+These satellites can be used directly, but accuracy is greatly improved when using orbit, clock and UPD correction signals.
+Fugro Satellite Positioning operates a worldwide network of more than 100 GNSS reference stations capable of tracking the GNSS.
+This network is used to calculate precise satellite orbit and clock corrections for all four constellations in real-time for hydrographic applications.
 The corrections are broadcast to the maritime users by geostationary L-band satellites providing worldwide coverage.
-Read on for a more detailed description of the recent developments and the resulting accuracy of specifically the precise point positioning (PPP) real time kinematic (RTK) solutions.
+This article describes recent developments and the resulting accuracy of specifically the precise point positioning (PPP) real-time kinematic (RTK) solutions.

 The Fugro Marinestar G4 service uses all four GNSS satellite constellations.
 The two regional systems (QZSS and IRNSS) are not used.
 However, not all four global constellations have the same geographical spread or the same number of available satellites.
 Therefore, one must consider the strength and weaknesses of each constellation.
 The current status for each GNSS, based upon a minimum elevation of 5°, is given below.

-According to the Marinestar GNSS network data there are between 6 and 13 GPS satellites useable on a daily basis.
+According to the Marinestar GNSS network data, there are between 6 and 13 GPS satellites useable on a daily basis.
 Local blockage and interference can reduce this to less than 4 satellites, which is not sufficient for a PPP-RTK position calculation.
-On a typical day, 3 sites were affected by short local GPS interference.
+On a typical day, three sites were affected by short local GPS interference.

 On 21 August 2016, 11 Galileo Satellites were available with satellites E14 and E18 in an elliptic orbit that still allows them to be used (See Tegedor, ENC2016).
 There are between 0 and 5 Galileo Satellites in view.
 The maximum period with 4 Galileo satellites in view for any location is around 4 hours.
 On 17 November 2016, four extra satellites are planned to be launched.
 However, with 2 Galileo satellites in view value is already added due to the accurate clocks and increased availability of signals.